Educating the educators about cystinosis

 - Keep an extra set of clothes with the school nurse in case of accidents

 Work with the school to create a plan for keeping up with schoolwork

 You might want to:

-Ask your child's teachers if they can provide your child with extra time for tests and quizzes
+- Ask your child's teacher if they can provide extra time for tests and quizzes

 - Learn more about a 504 plan or an individualized education program (IEP)